meggie2002/NHANES-falls-mobility-study/README.md

 difficulties more likely to have experienced a fall-related fracture, compared to similar peers without mobility difficulties?

-This project applies a matched-cohort study design — a method commonly used in health services and epidemiological research — to a public dataset, as a way of practicing and demonstrating applied health data analysis skills.
+This project applies a matched-cohort study design, a method commonly used in health services and epidemiological research - to a public dataset, as a way of practicing and demonstrating applied health data analysis skills.